 All patients should be in good health and have realistic expectations about what can be achieved with a hymenoplasty.

 We do not treat patients below the age of 18 years of age.

 Healing is better if patients refrain from or quit smoking.

 Hymenoplasty is ideal for those who may have torn their hymen either during sexual intercourse or sporty activities, and wish to restore their hymen for cultural or religious reasons.

-The procedure is not suitable for women who have experienced vaginal birth, preferably have not experienced pregnancy yet.
+The procedure is not suitable for women who have experienced a vaginal birth and preferably have not experienced pregnancy yet.

 The procedure can take up to an hour for completion.
 The newly formed hymen will resemble the original and will also bleed if torn once again.

 The hymenoplasty procedure is a day-case procedure so the patient can go home on the same day of the surgery.
-Recovery can take from 1 to 2 days but it may take up to 2 weeks for the hymen to fully heal.
+Recovery can take from one to two days but it may take up to two weeks for the hymen to fully heal.
 Patients are advised to avoid strenuous activities for 3 to 4 weeks.